Uniswap/v3-staker/README.md

 ## Fork TODOS

-- [ ] Add tick bounds `(int24 tickLowerBound, int24 tickUpperBound)` to `IUniswapV3Staker.IncentiveKey` struct for incentive creator to enforce a min tick range to incentivize
+- [ ] Add minWidth `(int24 minWidth)` to `IUniswapV3Staker.IncentiveKey` struct for incentive creator to enforce a min tick range to incentivize
 - [ ] Add require statements below line 329 in `_stakeToken()` to check tick bounds are satisfied by token depositor looking to stake
 - [ ] Add convenience function `createIncentiveWithMaxRange()` that uses max tick range for incentives